 Scrap Fabric Garlands

+Next of our royal party ideas is to have scrap garlands to decorate.
 Fabric scrap garlands are incredibly easy to make.
 They quickly can be crafted to make large swathes of festive bunting that looks really effective.
-Furthermore the whole family (and community) can get involved in making them from old clothes, making them inexpensive and a truly budget friendly decor idea.
+Furthermore the whole family can get involved in making them from old clothes, making them inexpensive and a truly budget friendly decor idea.
 Find the tutorial here.

 Fabric Flower Brooches or Hairbands